GoneCase261/FPO/README.md

-# 🏎️ F1 Pit Optimizer
+# 🏎️ F1 Pit Strategy Optimizer

-A reinforcement learning-powered F1 race strategy simulator built with Streamlit and Q-learning.
+A reinforcement learning agent that learns to outrace human strategies through 100,000+ simulated races — built entirely from scratch.

+---

+## 🧠 What is this?

+**Problem:** When should an agent act when future conditions are uncertain?

+**Approach:** Train an AI through thousands of simulated races, learning from wins, losses, and random disruptions like safety cars.

+**Result:** An agent that beats static human strategies by adapting to conditions no rule can predict.

 ---